 You can buy bonds only from a registered investment representativeInvestment representative See Dealing representative.+ read full definition (sometimes known as a stockbroker).
 InvestmentInvestment An item of value you buy to get income or to grow in value.+ read full definition representatives work for investment firms (sometimes known as brokerage firms), which are also registered.
 You can buy and sell bonds through a full-service firm or a discount brokerageDiscount brokerage A brokerage firm that charges lower fees to buy and sell investments, as opposed to a full-service brokerage.
 Does not provide investment advice.+ read full definition firm.

 Anyone selling securities or offering investment advice must be registered with their provincial securities regulatorSecurities regulator A government agency that enforces the securities act in jurisdiction it has authority over.
 This act is made up of laws that establish rules for issuing and trading securities.
 The Ontario Securities Commission is the securities regulator for Ontario.+ read full definition, unless they have an exemption.
 Check registrationRegistration A requirement for any person or company trading investments or providing advice in Canada.
 Securities industry professionals are required to register with the securities regulator in each province or territory where they do business.+ read full definition through the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition or Canadian Securities Administrators.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition or Canadian Securities Administrators.
 Learn more about working with an advisor.

 1. Open an account